rasm445f/my-ca2-backend/README.md

 4. in the pom.xml file edit the database name to the name of your database.

-5. add your remote secrets to your github repository(REMOTE_USER and REMOTE_PW).

-6. check that it uses the correct branch main/master in the mavenworkflow.yml file.
+6. check that it uses the correct branch main/master.

 7. Add a mysql datasource with the database you are going to use.

 8. make sure it uses the correct DB and has the right username and password in persistence.xml.

-9. commit, push and go to GitHub actions.